 - The amount of flax seeds

-Let the batter sit – the key to making these crackers work is letting them sit until they just reach the right consistency.
+The key to making these crackers work is letting them sit until they reach the right consistency.
 Too short, and the water will settle out of the mix once you spread it on the tray.
 Too long and you’ll have a hard time getting it spread thinly enough.
 So, just leave it for long enough so that the mix starts to hold its shape after you stir it.

 Tools You’ll Need